oxarbitrage/worker-proposals/bitshares2017.md

 Worker tasks.
 -------------

-Worker will move in every aspect of the technical spectrum where he will get required, main focus will be at the following areas:
+Worker will move in every aspect of the technical spectrum where his services are required, main focus will be at the following areas:

 ### 1- Github issues: